stelzinga/MF/MGT_99.Legend.md

 - Info: attend town halls/fireside chats, read emails, etc. on topics unrelated to any of the other Sub-Goals in prd, ovs, ovh, mgt.

 For default Change Goal prj there are dedicated Sub-Goals as well.
 They are standardised so the Roadmap can focus on gro, pro, sec, opt:

 Change Goal = prj
 The following are Sub-Goals for Change Goal prj:
 - prj - gro: projects related to Revenue growth
 - prj - pro: projects related to Revenue protection
 - prj - sec: projects related to securing Operations
 - prj - opt: projects related to Revenue growth, Cost Reduction

 ### Objectives
-Whereas a Goal is broad, an Objective is a precise, time-based Process, or set of Processes, the output of which is measurable and which supports the completion of a Goal and thus the delivery of a Service.
+Whereas a Goal is broad, an Objective is a precise, time-based Process, or set of Processes, the output of which is measurable and which supports the delivery of a Service and thus contributes to the completion of a Goal.
 Objectives consume Assets and Suppliers and are performed, or at least initiated by Staff.
 An Objective is performed within an Activity and they play a key role in the RPT, see [### Reduced Profile Tree].

-Objectives are defined by the 6Ws and have the following key properties:
+Objectives are defined by the 6Ws as follows:
-1. What: Unambiguous and measurable, reflected by the name of the Objective
+1. What: Unambiguous and measurable, reflected by the name of the Objective.
 2. When: have a *Start* and *End* date or *Recurrence* and an expected *Effort*
 3. Who: performed by a Staff/Group *and* for the benefit of an Activity, see [## Organising].
-4. Why: linked to a Goal i.e. what is the aim of the Objective.
+4. Why: linked to a Goal i.e., what is the aim of the Objective.
 5. How: detailed Processes involved in achieving the Objective.

 The *Where* aspect is relevant for Venture's where the delivery of Service is not the same as where the Clients are, or where Assets used in Operations are not in the same location as the Venture.
 If this is not relevant, the *where* can be defaulted to the Venture's or Activity's location.

 Objectives are either *Routines* or *Projects*.
-Both have to be Measurable which ties them into Controlling, see below.
-Both also have a notion of *Effort*, or time spent, involved in performing them, but they differ in property nr.
+Both are Measurable and both also have a notion of *Effort*, or time spent involved in performing them, but they differ in property nr.
 2: Projects are *limited* in time, whereas Routines are *recurring* in time.
-Conceptually there is also an important difference which is explained below.
+And of course fundamentally Projects aim to improve Routines.

 #### Routines
 Routines are composed of one or more Processes performed on a periodic basis that contribute to a Run Goal by virtue of them being performed periodically.
 Routines do not have an End Date and are thus never completed, even if the Process(es) the Routines are composed of do complete each time the Routine is performed.
-The periodicity can be short (minutes, hours, days), medium (weeks, months) to long (quarters, years) or ad hoc i.e. they start when a trigger event occurs e.g. request.
+The periodicity can be short term (minutes, hours, days), medium (weeks, months) to long (quarters, years) or ad hoc i.e., they start when a trigger event occurs e.g., request.

 Once a Routine is started it can take seconds to several weeks or even months to complete.
-Effectively, in certain case Routines can behave like Projects in that they have a start date (trigger date) and an end-date (completion date).
-For example, a custom production company (custom car, custom furniture, etc.) will take several weeks if not months to design and build i.e. behaves like a Project potentially including a Plan, resource allocation etc. What sets Routines apart from Projects is that the former are part of the Run, i.e. the Revenue generating cycle, whereas Projects are part of Change.
+Effectively, in certain cases Routines can behave like Projects in that they have a start date (trigger date) and an end-date (completion date).
+For example, a custom production company (custom car, custom furniture, etc.) will take several weeks if not months to design and build i.e., behaves like a Project potentially including a Plan, resource allocation etc. What sets Routines apart from Projects is that the former are part of the Run, i.e., the Revenue generating cycle, whereas Projects are part of Change.

-Routines can be further broken down into one or more *Subs* (sub-routines) which each can be broken down into one or more *Drills*.
+Routines can be broken down into one or more *Subs* (sub-routines) which each can be further broken down into one or more *Drills*.
 Drills thus link to Subs and Subs link to Routines.
 This allows building a hierarchy as follows:

 Venture
     Run Goal
         Run Sub-Goal
             Routine
                 Sub
                     Drill

 Such *Routine Hierarchy* enables a detailed level of Planning where desired (which also means more maintenance).

 #### Projects
 Projects are composed of one or more Processes that contribute to Change Goals by being performed as a one-off.
 They start at one point in time and complete by an end date.
 The aim of Projects is to change the Run in one of two manners:
 - Add new Routines to the Run (scope Change)